-Even if your payload application is accepted, your seat on the next HASP flight is contingent upon providing status reports, documentation describing the payload, meeting required deadlines, as well as plans for integration and flight operations, plus participation in the monthly teleconferences.
-In addition, application for a future HASP flight will be contingent on delivery of a Final Flight/Science Report for any past flights.
+Even if your payload application is accepted, your seat on the next HASP flight is contingent upon providing status reports, documentation describing the payload, meeting required deadlines, plans for integration and flight operations, and participation in the monthly teleconferences.
+In addition, application for a future HASP flight will be contingent on delivering a Final Flight/Science Report for past flights.
 These documents are described below, and templates are available on the HASP website.
-Note that filling out these documents is not necessary for your application, but it will give you an idea of the kind of information that you might include in your application and what we will require once your payload is developed.
+Note that filling out these documents is not necessary for your application.
+Still, it will give you an idea of the kind of information that you might include in your application and what we will require once your payload is developed.

-Monthly Status Reports: A status report from the student team lead will be due on the last Friday of the month from January through November.
-This is a brief report, no longer than one or two pages, that describes that month's 1) activities of the team members, 2) issues encountered during payload design / development, 3) milestones achieved and 4) current team members, demographics, and leaders.
-A template that teams must use for these reports is available at https://laspace.lsu.edu/hasp/Documentation.php.
-The report should be e-mailed to hasp@lsu.edu and can be in either MS Word or PDF format.
+Monthly Status Reports: A status report from the student team lead will be due from January through November on the last Friday of the month.
+This is a brief report, no longer than one or two pages, that describes that month's 1) activities of the team members, 2) issues encountered during payload design/development, 3) milestones achieved, and 4) current team members, demographics, and leaders.
+The report will be submitted utilizing a submission form provided to all flight teams in their acceptance documentation.
+No other submission methods will be allowed.